Agile555/GEDCOMProj/README.md

 ### Pull Requests

 To merge a branch, you will need to open a pull request stating a general summary of the change.
 This will very often just be what user story you are completing.
 Pull requests to `dev` will require approval by at least 2 developers.
-Pull requests to `master` will need approval from 4.
+Pull requests to `master` will need approval from 3.
+You cannot approve our own pull request.

 ## Purpose of this Project